sxcw/mks-blog-source/source/_posts/w5-day2.md

 Notes
 -------------------
-* bubble sort: quadratic at worst, linear at best
+* Time complexity for bubble sort: quadratic at worst, linear at best
 * `truncate()`: remove all rows, remove all data from the table
 * `err && reject(err) || resolve(res)`
 * A session gives the user the convenience of to signing in once (as opposed to providing their username/password on every request).